radQueen258/service-plan/README.md

 **Notes:**

-- **June 29 & Aug 17, 2025:** This Sunday allows for personal choice in attire, encouraging members to wear colors they prefer😊.
+- **July 13 & Aug 17, 2025:** This Sunday allows for personal choice in attire, encouraging members to wear colors they prefer😊.

 # POSITIONS IF JOINT SERVICE / POSTES DU SERVICE INTERARMÉ 😊